 - Next, drain and place ginger on a plate or other flat surface to dry, preferably overnight but at least 5-6 hours.
 Lastly, toss in white sugar.

 - Cream butter and sugars together.
-Then add egg, vanilla and mix again.
+Then add egg and vanilla and mix again.

-- Scoop into rounded 1 Tbsp. balls and place on cookie sheet.
-Bake for 9-11 minutes or until set in the middle – they should hardly be brown.
+- Scoop chilled dough into rounded 1 Tbsp balls (we like this cookie scoop) and place on cookie sheet.
+Bake for 10-12 minutes or until set in the middle – they should hardly be brown.

 - Leave on the tray for a few minutes and then transfer to a cooling rack to cool completely.
 Store in an air-tight container or bag for up to 4 days.
 Alternatively, place in freezer to store longer.